energydatalab/closing-the-domain-gap/README.md

 # Closing the domain gap

 Welcome to our github!
-Here you can find code documentation for our 2022 Neurips CCAI submission 'Closing the Domain Gap -- Blended Synthetic Imagery for Climate Object Detection', including our dataset, experiments, and synthetic image generation.
+Here you can find code documentation for our 2022 Neurips CCAI submission 'Closing the Domain Gap -- Blended Synthetic Imagery for Climate Object Detection'.
+This includes our dataset, experiments, and synthetic image generation.
 Here is a [link](https://www.climatechange.ai/papers/neurips2022/37) to the full workshop paper.

-For an easy-to-download version and further documentation of our dataset of aerial images of wind turbines, visit [link](https://zenodo.org/record/7385227#.Y419qezMLdr).
+For an easy-to-download version and further documentation of our dataset of aerial images of wind turbines, please visit our zenodo [link](https://zenodo.org/record/7385227#.Y419qezMLdr).

 Each directory contains a README with further documentation.
 Overall, when it comes to: